w3c/wai-website/pages/about/groups/task-forces/maturity-model.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The objective of the Maturity Model (MM) Task Force is to help organizations provide staff, clients and customers with accessible products and services using an Accessibility Maturity Model that enables organizations to document progress (and retrogression) in how well they are able to provide accessible products and services over time.
+Find out about the activities of the Maturity Model (MM) Task Force and how you can contribute to its objectives.

 {::nomarkdown}
 {% include box.html type="end" %}